sparkflows/sparkflows-docs/docs/incorta/admin-guide/index.rst

     :doc:`/incorta/admin-guide/incorta-overview`

-    Overview of Fire Insights Integration with Incorta
+    Overview of Sparkflows Integration with Incorta

     ---

     :doc:`/incorta/admin-guide/Infrastructure`

-    Describes details of infrastructure pre-requisites needed to deploy Fire Insights on Linux.
+    Describes details of infrastructure pre-requisites needed to deploy Sparkflows on Linux.

     ---